 Obviously it’s vitally important to keep on good terms with your neighbours – after all, you all have to live together!
 And building friendlier, more connected communities is an important aspect of play streets – so the last thing you want is for the idea to increase division.
 The good news is that bringing people’s objections, concerns and differences of opinion to the surface – and responding to them in a neighbourly way – can actually lead to really positive outcomes.
-So here are a few strategies which can help to diffuse any potential conflict and build consensus and understanding around children’s need and right to play out near home.
+So here are a few strategies which can help to defuse any potential conflict and build consensus and understanding around children’s need and right to play out near home.

 Listen before you apply

 The first of our four simple steps – talk to your neighbours – is essential.
 It gives people a chance to ask questions and makes sure that everyone feels included and heard.